 In 2014 the Bank developed a plan of actions to strengthen the Compliance Culture.
-One of the initiatives was to conduct a review to encourage compliant behaviour by defining a common base of principles to guide the conduct and the relations with internal and external partners.
+One of the initiatives was to conduct a review to encourage compliant behaviour in terms of relations with internal and external partners.
 This initiative defined a common base of principles to guide daily staff behaviour and disseminate it through a code of conduct.